spatie/laravel-uptime-monitor/README.md

 Find yourself stuck using the package?
 Found a bug?
 Do you have general questions or suggestions for improving the uptime monitor?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-uptime-monitor/issues), we'll try to address it as soon as possible.

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.